Depression. The problem of the majority of today's world. Have you discovered all the facts? Learn them today.

 12. Negative People Around

-People suffering from depression usually surround themself with the same kind of people - complaining about their life but rather looking for approval of their passive attitude to life than help to take action.
+People suffering from depression usually surround themself with the same kind of people - complaining about their life but rather looking for approval of their passive attitude to life rather than help to take action.

 Also, by negative thoughts and self-talk, you actually attract abusers and those who will give out the things they have done for you (i.e., their help).
 Stings, insults and violence lead to further depression.